Antônio Austregésilo

 Antônio Austregésilo (April 21, 1876 – December 23, 1960), was a Brazilian neurologist important to the history of the field in his nation.

 Austregésilo was born in Pernambuco.
 He helped build the first neurological school in Rio de Janeiro.
 He was a member of the Academia Brasileira de Letras and a President of the Academia Nacional de Medicina.

+He was federal deputy for Pernambuco from 1921 to 1930.